For more in-depth information, learn how to draft a copyright policy or guidelines.

 How To Effectively Use Your Copyright Policy, Guidelines or Best Practices Document

-Although it may initially be read cover-to-cover, a copyright policy, guidelines or best practices document is more likely to be consulted on an as-needed basis, so a strong index and/or search tool is recommended to ensure its effectiveness.
+Although users may initially read the copyright policy cover-to-cover, they’re more like to consult it on an as-needed basis.
+We recommend a strong index and/or search tool to ensure its effectiveness.

 A copyright compliance document should be evergreen (i.e., always current).
-You should review and update it periodically to reflect changes in copyright law, technology, organizational policies, and the way in which you use copyright-protected materials in your organization.
+Review and update it periodically to reflect changes in copyright law, technology, organizational policies, and how you use copyright-protected materials in your organization.

-Always remember to make sure new employees, interns and consultants are familiar with the copyright compliance document as well.
+Always remember to make sure you familiarize new employees, interns and consultants with the copyright compliance document as well.

 Plain English for Clear Communication

 For the most part, a copyright policy, guidelines or best practices document is a tool for management, staff and librarians in your organization, not for your lawyers.
 Some tips to get you started: